nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Achievements

-    1. The inventory management and order system works smoothly together which enables user not only item logging funtionalities but also order and transaction tracking and bookkeepings.
+    1. The inventory management and order system works smoothly together which enables user not only item logging funtionalities, but also order and transaction tracking and bookkeepings.

     2. The Ui is prettier and new class's Ui merge perfectly with the ones previous developed.

-    3. The code base is extensible and implementation notes are available in code comments as well as developer guides.
+    3. The code base is extensible and implementation notes are available in code comments as well as developer guide.

     4. The app can save and load more extensive and complex data files than AB3.

-    5. There are much more funtional commands users can use to acheive there purpose with BogoBogo.
+    5. There are much more funtional commands that users can use to acheive their purpose with BogoBogo.

     6. Users can use the commands to navigate and switch between multiple Ui panels.

-    7. The commands are fully optimized and is more user friendly.
+    7. The commands are fully optimized and are more user friendly.